 The computers that are not longer deemed appropriate for school use will be donated to the Senior Citizens Center and a non-profit organization in Newark.

-Revisiting Ground Zero: One day after President Barack Obama announced that U.S. special forces had killed Osama bin Laden, Patch freelancer Chris Federici headed to Ground Zero last Monday, the site of an impromptu celebration the night before.
+One day after President Barack Obama announced that U.S. special forces had killed Osama bin Laden, Patch freelancer Chris Federici headed to Ground Zero last Monday, the site of an impromptu celebration the night before.
 There, he spoke with visitors and laborers, who shared their thoughts on bin Laden's demise.

 Council Adopts Shackamaxon Redevelopment Plan: The Scotch Plains Township Council voted 3-2 Tuesday night to adopt a three-phase redevelopment plan for Shackamaxon Golf and Country Club, a 146-acre property that went on the market in December.
 The plan sparked strong opposition from the country club's members and Councilmen Kevin Glover and Mickey Marcus.
-Click here for the story.

 Thumbs-Up for Flannery's: Anyone can own or run a pub.
 But not just anyone can live up to the title of "publican," the special classification of innkeeper who can make you feel welcome.
 The folks at Flannery's Pub in Fanwood get it.
 From the simple decor and easy intimacy in the cozy establishment to the sturdy and delicious pub fare and funky, interesting specials, this is the place you visit to lower your blood pressure and enjoy the company of friends, some of whom you're just about to meet.
-To read the full review, click here.

-Remembering a Victim, Looking to the Future: Following the announcement of the death of Osama bin Laden last Sunday night, Springfield Patch explored how bin Laden’s death impacted the lives of Springfield residents.
+Following the announcement of the death of Osama bin Laden last Sunday night, Springfield Patch explored how bin Laden’s death impacted the lives of Springfield residents.
 Former Springfield resident Alice Adler lost her husband Lee in the attacks, and said bin Laden’s death was “all the more bittersweet,” considering it occurred the same week as her Daughter Lauren’s graduation from C.W.
 Post University in Long Island.
 Her husband’s friend and Rabbi Mark Mallach said bin Laden’s death brought with it “a sense of peace.”

-The Summit Common Council approved the 2011 municipal operating budget Tuesday night, raising taxes 1.93 percent.
+Tuesday night, raising taxes 1.93 percent.
 "I’m proud to say the current council is committed to living in the nominal 2 percent cap," Councilman Tom Getzendanner said.
 After adding a 4.06 percent county tax increase and a zero percent school tax increase, the fiscal year tax levy increase is 2.36 percent.
 But the budget hearing wasn't without discussion over two frequent points of contention for council: public safety and library finding.
 Councilman Michael Vernotico was the only dissenting vote on the resolution approving the budget citing continued concerns over what he believes is a lack of funding for the police and fire departments.